haas-labs/ext-gitbook/security-monitoring/detectors/tracker.md

 Track transfers from monitored Address list for assets movements (funelling/dispersal)

 *Address*
-List of additiona addresses to track (comma separated).
+List of additional addresses to track (comma separated).
 Monitored Address is always added by default

 *ID*
 Track Identifier to group label address (e.g. bybit).
 Mandatory and must be unqiue for every tracker